Chapter 13:

 “Did I fall asleep?” asked Lu.

-“Say...”
-Inês started.
+“Say...” began Inês.
 “Do you think the tanuki's really dead?”

-“What do you mean?”
+“What do you mean?” she asked in a kindly tone.

-She turned to Lu with tears in her eyes; her voice stuck in her throat.
+Inês looked at Lu with tears in her eyes; her voice stuck in her throat.

-“If this world is fake, then he didn't die, right?
+“I mean… if this world is fake, then he didn't die, right?
 Not really.”

-It was midday, now.
-The forest was still and the sky's silvery surface seemed almost reflective.
-The group had decided to leave this world.
+It was midday, now, and the group had decided to leave this world.
 Doing so would entail traveling roads unknown.
-Together, they had settled on the path behind the shrine, the one that most called to each of them.
+Together, they had settled on the path behind the shrine as the commencement point to their journey, the locus that most called to each of them.

-It had taken the teens hours to leave the mountain; had the sun not been hidden behind the clouds, they would've surely seen it straight up above their heads.
+The woods were hauntingly still, and the sky's silvery surface seemed almost reflective.
+It had taken the teens hours to leave the mountain.
+They had trekked downward on the rocky, frosted peak and up-and-down through the vast forestland.
+Had the sun not been hidden behind the clouds, they would have surely seen it, shining high, up above their heads.

-“Well, this is it.” said Marcel, resigned.
+“Well, this is it,” Marcel said resignedly.

-“Huh, I didn't mean to do that.” said Lu.
+“Huh, I didn't mean to do that,” said Lu.

 Marcel fell to the ground in despair.